Backbase/boat-bay/README.md

 #### Scope

-The scope of the project is to provide an API Quality Portal that provides a team an overview on the quality on their API.
+The scope of the project is to provide an API Quality Portal that provides a team with an overview of the quality of their APIs.
-It allows teams to shift left by using a centralized rules repository for linting specs and maintaining backwards compatability in the pipelines.
+It makes use of a centralized rule repository for linting specs, these are configured per portal and allow teams to easily enable and update the rules used in a portal.
+This allows teams to shift left and maintain backwards compatibility in the pipelines.

 ### Bootstrap file